Liette Vasseur

 Liette Vasseur (born 29 April 1963, in Laval, Quebec) is a Canadian biologist who has held the UNESCO Chair in Community Sustainability: From Local to Global in the Department of Biological Sciences since 2014 (renewed in 2018) at Brock University in St. Catharines, Ontario, Canada.
 She is also a member of the Women and Gender Studies program and the Environmental Sustainability Research Centre.
-She is the President of the Canadian Commission for UNESCO.

 Childhood and education

 Vasseur was born on April 29, 1963, on a farm in Laval, north of Montreal.
 Her father and paternal grandfather were florists.

 Liette's primary studies began in 1969 at John XXIII School and Simon Vanier School.
 She did her first two years of secondary school at St-Martin and finally completed her third, fourth and fifth year at St-Maxime.
 She did her CEGEP at Ahuntsic College.

 She graduated from Sherbrooke University with a degree in biology and ecology.
 She graduated in 1985.

 Liette then studied biology at the University of Quebec in Montreal (UQAM) where she graduated in 1987.
 She then worked on the conservation of wild garlic.
 She was able to do part of a research team at the Université de Montréal in population genetics with Jean-Pierre Simon.

 She then completed her Ph.D. in biology at Queen's University (Kingston, Ontario) and graduated in 1991.
 She eventually began a postdoctoral fellowship with Catherine Potvin at McGill University.